 UN arms embargo on Cote d'Ivoire

-The UNSC has imposed an arms embargo on Côte d'Ivoire since 2004, which only allows the supply of arms and related materiel to the Ivorian security forces, intended solely for support or use in the Ivorian process of Security Sector Reform, as approved in advance by the relevant UN Sanctions Committee.
-The embargo was last extended in April 2012 for one year.
+Côte d'Ivoire was under a partial UN arms embargo between 2004 and 2016, which allowed the supply of arms and related materiel to the Ivorian security forces, intended solely for support or use in the Ivorian process of Security Sector Reform, as approved in advance by the relevant UN Sanctions Committee.

 In November 2004 Security Council resolution 1572, adopted unanimously, decided that "all States shall, for a period of thirteen months from the date of adoption of this resolution, take the necessary measures to prevent the direct or indirect supply, sale or transfer to Côte d'Ivoire, from their territories or by their nationals, or using their flag vessels or aircraft, of arms or any related materiel, in particular military aircraft and equipment, whether or not originating in their territories, as well as the provision of any assistance, advice or training related to military activities."
 The resolution was in reaction to frequent breaches of a ceasefire agreement and a deteriorating humanitarian situation.
 The resolution allowed supplies of arms and related material and technical training and assistance intended solely for the support of or use in the process of restructuring defence and security forces of the Ivorian Government of National Reconciliation.
 Such supplies had to be approved in advance by the relevant Sanctions Committee.
 The embargo was part of a wider package of sanctions.